Skip to content

 • Dangerous command blocking: Commands matching dangerousCommandPatterns are never auto-approved.

-• Status bar indicator: Shows current state (Off / On / Watching) with mode label (Terminal / Terminal+WebView).
+• Status bar indicator: Shows whether monitoring is stopped, active, or in observe-only mode, plus the current mode label (Terminal / Terminal+WebView).

 • Output log: All actions are logged to the "LLM Auto-Confirm" output channel.